-Prior to this offering, there has been no public market for our common stock, and although our common stock has been approved for listing on the Nasdaq Global Select Market, we cannot assure investors that there will be an active public market for our common stock following this offering.
+Prior to this offering, there has been no public market for our common stock, and although we expect that our common stock will be approved for listing on the Nasdaq Global Market, we cannot assure investors that there will be an active public market for our common stock following this offering.
 We cannot predict what effect, if any, sales of our shares in the public market or the availability of shares for sale will have on the market price of our common stock.
 Future sales of substantial amounts of common stock in the public market, including shares issued upon exercise of outstanding options, or the perception that such sales may occur, however, could adversely affect the market price of our common stock and also could adversely affect our future ability to raise capital through the sale of our common stock or other equity-related securities of ours at times and prices we believe appropriate.

-Upon completion of this offering, based on our shares of common stock outstanding as of June 30, 2020 and after giving effect to the conversion of all of the 22,866,246 shares of our convertible preferred stock outstanding at June 30, 2020 and the conversion of all of our Series D convertible preferred stock issued and sold in July 2020 into 5,321,864 shares of common stock, 42,999,310 shares of our common stock will be outstanding, or 44,764,060 shares of common stock if the underwriters exercise their option to purchase additional shares in full.
+Upon completion of this offering, based on our shares of common stock outstanding as of June 30, 2020 and after giving effect to the conversion of all of the 120,393,150 shares of our convertible preferred stock outstanding at June 30, 2020, shares of our common stock will be outstanding, or shares of common stock if the underwriters exercise their option to purchase additional shares in full.
 All of the shares of common stock expected to be sold in this offering will be freely tradable without restriction or further registration under the Securities Act of 1933, as amended, or Securities Act, unless held by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
 The remaining outstanding shares of our common stock will be deemed "restricted securities" as that term is defined under Rule 144.
 Restricted securities may be sold in the public market only if their offer and sale is registered under the Securities Act or if the offer and sale of those securities qualify for an exemption from registration, including exemptions provided by Rules 144 and 701 under the Securities Act, which are summarized below.

-As a result of the lock-up agreements and market stand-off provisions described below and the provisions of Rules 144 or 701, the shares of our common stock (excluding the shares sold in this offering) that will be deemed "restricted securities" will be available for sale in the public market following the completion of this offering as follows: 31,234,310 shares will be eligible for sale upon expiration of the lock-up agreements and market stand-off provisions described below, beginning more than 180 days after the date of this prospectus.
+As a result of the lock-up agreements and market stand-off provisions described below and the provisions of Rules 144 or 701 and assuming no exercise of the underwriters' option to purchase additional shares, the shares of our common stock that will be deemed "restricted securities" will be available for sale in the public market following the completion of this offering as follows:

+- shares will be eligible for sale on the date of this prospectus; and - shares will be eligible for sale upon expiration of the lock-up agreements and market stand-off provisions described below, beginning more than 180 days after the date of this prospectus.